pentandra/lifepreserver/README.md

 # Lifepreserver

-This is the website for [Pentandra Research Solutions](https://pentandra.com/).
+This is the website for [Pentandra Research Solutions][pentandra].

 ## Development

-The source for this project is built using [nanoc](http://nanoc.ws/).
+The source for this project is built using [nanoc].

 ### Before compiling…